joshuanianji/idris-2-docker/README.md

 ## Motivation

 Installing Idris2 is [quite time consuming](https://idris2.readthedocs.io/en/latest/tutorial/starting.html) and [not very intuitive](https://github.com/idris-lang/Idris2/issues/2404), [especially for Apple Silicon](https://www.reddit.com/r/Idris/comments/wyox7i/building_idris2_for_apple_silicon_as_of_august/).
 That presents quite a bottleneck for new users.
-This project aims to provide a quick and easy way to get started with Idris2 without having to go through the process on your own machine.
+This project aims to provide a quick and easy way to get started with Idris2 without having to go through the entire process on your own machine.

 ## Images